 Prado & Reina Sofia Guided Tour

-With your expert guide, and priority access, explore Madrid’s top art galleries.
-The Prado Museum is home to masterpieces by Bosch, Goya, El Greco and Velazquez, while the Reina Sofia features Spain’s finest 20th century artists, including Picasso and Dali.
+With your expert guide, and priority access, explore Madrid’s two top art galleries where the magnificent works of art will be brought to life.
+The Prado Museum is home to masterpieces by Bosch, Goya, El Greco and Velazquez, while the Reina Sofia features Spain’s finest 20th century surrealist artists, including Picasso and Dali.

 We would be happy to arrange an excursion for you.
 To discuss options with a member of our knowledgeable team or to book, please contact us on 0131 243 8098.